cambridgehackers/connectal/doc/server.md

  * For virtualization, device-driver in the host OS controls the actual hardware
  * Device-driver in the guest OS requests resources from the host OS, i.e., a tile

+ * Misbehaviour in a tile cannot affect other tiles:
+   * PCIe transactions buffered.
+If tile logic not ready, then TLP deleted.
+   * If worried about integrity of bitfile contents, perhaps only load ones that have been signed by an authorized build server

 Tasks
 -----